josecanciani/jscore/README.md

 Test Live: [https://codepen.io/josecanciani/pen/mdMpzJb](https://codepen.io/josecanciani/pen/mdMpzJb)

 As you can see, every time the user clicks the button, we are removing it from the DOM by just calling it's `uninit` method.
-The engine will take care of checking dependencies (that's why we have to remove the listener first).
-Then we just create a new one, this time within the other table cell.
+The engine will take care of checking dependencies (that's why we have to remove the listener first, to avoid an exception).
+Then we just create a new one, this time within the other table cell (notice how we switch `from` and `to`).

-### beforeRender vs afterRender

-When rendering a node, there are two opportunities to add children nodes: `beforeRender` and `afterRender`.

-The difference lies in at what point the dom elements are inserted into the parent nodes.
-When using `beforeRender`, the nodes are added to the the object's element tree at a point when this tree is still NOT in the browser's DOM. `afterRender`, in contrast, is executed once the element tree has been added to the browser's DOM.

-You will almost always use `beforeRender` so that all the tree is added at once, which should be faster and won't produce browser hiccups.

-But there is a situation when you do need the element inside the DOM, like when using an external Chart library that depends on a container to be already rendered in the browser.

 ### Element Builder: `this.el()`